 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for slice objects in the same way as can be done with normal slicing.
-Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's $t \in function$).
+Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's tee function).

-Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and is optimized to play nicely with custom or built-in sequence types as well as Coconut's map, zip, range, and count objects, only computing the elements of each that are actually necessary to extract the desired slice.
-This behavior can also be extended to custom objects if they define their getitem method lazily and set coconut_is_lazy to True.
+Coconut's iterator slicing is very similar to Python's itertools.islice, but unlike itertools.islice, Coconut's iterator slicing supports negative indices, and will preferentially call an object's getitem, if it exists.
+Coconut's iterator slicing is also optimized to work well with Coconut's map, zip, range, and count objects, only computing the elements of each that are actually necessary to extract the desired slice.

-'''

-map((x)->x2, range(10100))$[-1] |> print

-'''
+map((x) $\rightarrow x \times 2$, range(10 $\times 100$))[-1] |> print